McDonald's pit stop leads to Facebook killer

 - McDonald's employee in Pennsylvania recognizes Steve Stephens

-(CNN)The order came through the McDonald's drive-thru window in Harborcreek Township, Pennsylvania: Chicken McNuggets and a side of fries.
+(CNN)The order came through the McDonald's drive-thru window in Harborcreek Township, Pennsylvania, around 11 a.m. on Tuesday: Chicken McNuggets and a side of fries.

-When the driver of the white Fusion with Ohio tags reached the payment window at 11 a.m.
-Tuesday, an employee recognized him as murder suspect Steve Stephens.
+When the driver of the white Fusion with Ohio tags reached the payment window, an employee recognized him from news reports and called police.

+The driver was Steve Stephens, the suspect in the Easter Sunday slaying of mechanic Robert Godwin in Cleveland.

 "[The employee] said, 'I think that's the guy.
 Can you double check I'm right?'" franchise owner Thomas DuCharme said.